ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 This allows applications to make tradeoffs between efficiency (through racing) and privacy (via information that might leak from the cache toward an on-path observer).
-Some applications have native concepts (e.g. "incognito mode") that align with this functionality.
+Some applications have features (e.g. "incognito mode") that align with this functionality.

 Applications need to ensure that they use security APIs appropriately.
 In cases where applications use an interface to provide sensitive keying material, e.g.,